Mating Rituals of the not so young and Restless

 I feign that I must depart for another engagement.
 He pays, we walk to the door and shake hands, he goes on his way.
-I do not mention that I also belong to the club.
+I do not mention that I also belong to the Harvard Club.
 I double back and have a roast beef dinner with lots of red wine.

 I feel soothed.

-Read part 1 of the series, 'Invisible Me'.
+Read part 1 of this series, 'Invisible Me'.

 MAERE SAGE is a writer and a former journalist.
 Although of a certain age, she cares about the same things many of us do — love, sex, beauty, community, steak, dancing, and all that is new.
 She has lived in New York for most of her life.